mkoehnenlmu/mlops_project_23/reports/README.md

 - Our inference VMs were configured with a similar setup but with fewer CPU cores, using the `c2d-highcpu-4` machine type.
 This was suitable for serving model predictions with lower computational demands.

 **Monitoring VM**:
-- The monitoring VMs were configured as the inference VM as they have similar computational demands.
+- The monitoring VMs were configured with less computational power as `n2d-standard-2` machines, since they require less performance and thus costs need to stay low.
+Another good option for the monitoring would have been a cloud function that only runs on request.

 All types of VMs were hosted in the `europe-west3-c` zone and were associated with specific service accounts, granting them necessary permissions for cloud platform access.
 Compute Engine ensured our project had the computing power required for training and serving machine learning models efficiently in a scalable and cloud-native manner.